Azure/draft/.github/pull_request_template.md

 ## How Has This Been Tested?

 Provide instructions so we can reproduce, and list any relevant details for your test configuration.
-Mention if this is a breaking change which will impact consuming tool(s).
+Please mention if this is a breaking change which will impact consuming tool(s).

 - [ ] Unit Test:
 - [ ] E2E Test: